Honor of Kings: Dreamland Clash (5v5)

 In this mode, the game randomizes heroes.
 Players can spend diamonds to reroll a new random hero, putting the unchosen one into a selection pool from which their teammates can choose.
 If the player leaves the spawn area, they will not be allowed to buy weapons until respawn.
 The arena only has one middle lane and a path that can generate healing or buffs.
 As time goes on, the path will collapse and there will be one main lane to fight on.
 The minions are slightly different as well.
 Some minions have a healing sign; if killed by a hero, it drops a healing prop.
 When a player destroys their opponent's second turret, special minions with more attacking damage are generated.

-King Chess (8 players)
+King's Chess

-In this mode, there are eight players in total.
+King's Chess is an auto battler, with eight players each match.
 Each turn, players are presented with five random cards representing different heroes, for which players can pay gold to purchase the heroes and place them on their own chess board.
 More powerful heroes cost more gold.
 Each hero starts with one star, and having three same heroes grants this hero two stars.
 The maximum star level is three.
 After each player places their heroes on the board, there are fights of heroes between two players, with the defeated player losing health points.
 The fights take turns until the last player stands.
 The ranking system is similar to Ranked Matching (5v5).